girder/girder/docs/plugins.rst

 Candela Visualization
 ---------------------
 The Candela Visualization plugin uses the `Candela library <http://candela.readthedocs.io/>`_ to render table files directly in Girder.
-To use it, simply upload a CSV file as an item, then set the Candela visualization type and options.
+To use it, simply upload a CSV or TSV file as an item, then set the Candela visualization type and options.

 Vega Visualization
 ------------------